karttikeya/minREV/README.md

     -  The vanilla backpropagation
     -  The memory-efficient reversible backpropagation
 - `main.py` that has the driver code for training on CIFAR-10.
 By default, `--model vit` is enabled.

-There are additional bells and whistles for slightly more mature applications:
 - `fast_rev.py` contains a simplified implementation of fast, parallelized reversible backpropagation (PaReprop).
 Use `--pareprop True` to enable.
 - `rev_swin.py` contains the reversible Swin Transformer with PaReprop functionality.
 Use `--model swin` to enable.
 - `rev_mvit.py` and `utils.py` contain the reversible MViTv2 with PaReprop functionality.
 Use `--model mvit` to enable.

-<h2> Running CIFAR-10 </h2>
+## Running CIFAR-10

+We currently provide three model options for reversible training: ViT, Swin, and MViT.
+The architectures in some cases have been simplified to run on CIFAR-10.

-### Reversible ViT Training
+### Reversible ViT 🍦

-`python main.py --lr 1e-3 --bs 128 --embed_dim 128 --depth 6 --n_head 8 --epochs 100`
+`python main.py --lr 1e-3 --bs 128 --embed_dim 128 --depth 6 --n_head 8 --epochs 100 --model vit`

+By default, the `--model` flag is set to `vit`.
 This will achieve `80%+` validation accuracy on CIFAR-10 from scratch training!

 Here are the [Training/Validation Logs](https://api.wandb.ai/links/action_anticipation/d0hqnv67) 💯

-`python main.py --lr 1e-3 --bs 128 --embed_dim 128 --depth 6 --n_head 8 --epochs 100 --vanilla_bp True`
+`python main.py --lr 1e-3 --bs 128 --embed_dim 128 --depth 6 --n_head 8 --epochs 100 --model vit --vanilla_bp True`

 Will train the same network but without memory-efficient backpropagation to the same accuracy as above.
 Hence, there is no accuracy drop from the memory-efficient reversible backpropagation.

 Here are the [Training/Validation Logs](https://api.wandb.ai/links/action_anticipation/r7k0v3kd) 💯

-### Reversible Swin and MViT Training
+### Reversible Swin 🐬

-`python main.py --lr 1e-3 --bs 128 --embed_dim 128  --epochs 100 --model swin`
+`python main.py --lr 1e-3 --bs 128 --embed_dim 128 --depth 4 --n_head 4 --epochs 100 --model swin`

 This will achieve `80%+` validation accuracy on CIFAR-10 from scratch training for a Reversible Swin!

+### Reversible MViT 🏰

-`python main.py --lr 1e-3 --bs 128 --epochs 100 --model mvit`
+`python main.py --lr 1e-3 --bs 128 --embed_dim 64 --depth 4 --n_head 1 --epochs 100 --model mvit`

 This will achieve `90%+` validation accuracy on CIFAR-10 from scratch training for a Reversible MViT!

-You can find Training/Validation Logs [here](https://api.wandb.ai/links/tyleryzhu/rt2amae6) for both models 💯
+You can find Training/Validation Logs for both Swin and MViT [here](https://api.wandb.ai/links/tyleryzhu/rt2amae6) 💯

 👁️ **Note**: The relatively low accuracy is due to difficulty in training vision transformer (reversible or vanilla) from scratch on small datasets like CIFAR-10.
-Also likely is that6 a much higher accuracy can be achieved with the same code, using a better [chosen model design and optimization parameters](https://github.com/tysam-code/hlb-CIFAR10).
+Also likely is that a much higher accuracy can be achieved with the same code, using a better [chosen model design and optimization parameters](https://github.com/tysam-code/hlb-CIFAR10).
 The authors have done no tuning since this repository is meant for understanding code, not pushing performance.

 <h2> Mixed precision training </h2>